Braver Than I Knew

 Each time I did something on my own was a test.
 Would I be safe in the world?

 When people are afraid it really helps to look at actual facts.
 Not what we think could happen, but what did.
 Then slowly take one step at a time toward health.
 It also helps to talk.

 At the time though counseling was taboo and my parents, as well-educated and loving as they were, didn’t understand how counseling would help in this situation.
 No one talked about this kind of thing back then.

 Most importantly, know you have inner strength.
-That even in the aftermath of the most traumatic experiences, you have strength you don’t even know you have.
+That even in the aftermath of the most traumatic experiences, you have the strength you don’t even know you have.